uxcon '25

 Day 3 is all about mixing content with some fun — sightseeing tours, a Walk & Talk with UX Vienna, and time to just relax at our breakout spot, the Badeschiff.

-All registrations – for workshops, smaller group sessions on Day 3, the Book Club, and the MAK tour – will be managed through the event app.
+All registrations – for workshops and limited sessions – will be managed through our event platform.

 We’ll send you emails beforehand, including a heads-up before sign-ups go live, since spots are given on a first come, first served basis.